 sample.to_csv('sample.csv', header=True, index=False)

-Submit this file on the practice page and get a pretty good accurate number.
+Submit this file on the practice page to get a pretty good and accurate number.
 This is a good start, but there is always room for improvement.
-Continue adjusting the hyperparameter values to see if you can improve the basic model.
+Continue to adjust the hyperparameter values to see if you can improve the base model.

-This article is transferred from the public number core reading technique,Original address
+This article is transferred from the public reading core,Original address